Sprinting Exercises and Top Tips

-Dina Asher Smith uses this session to build great speed endurance.
-Of course, this is a raw speed session but you know what, do it once a week and quickly you’ll be running superbly over 10k in your local road race.
-Dina runs three sets of 5x150m fast, with a 45 second break between reps.
+A great way to condition yourself for longer runs is to practice some sprinting exercises.
+A popular sprinting technique tip is to do reps of short sprints.
+Dina Asher Smith uses this sprinting exercise to build great speed endurance.
+Of course, this is a raw speed session.
+But you know what, do it once a week and quickly you’ll be running over 10k in your local road race or doing hill sprints in no time!
+Dina runs three sets of 5x150m fast, with a 45-second break between reps.
 Take about 5min after each set of 5.

+One of the best sprinting exercises to improve your endurance is beach sprints.
+By running on sand, you increase the resistance, and this activates all the muscles in your lower body.
+This sprinting tip not only improves your overall strength but also your form.
 Emily Diamond, an Olympic bronze medallist as part of GB's 4x400 team, has this cracker for you that lends itself to the beach.
 Mark out about 50 metres in a straight line then sprint the 50m.
-Rest 30 seondsc and sprint back.
+Rest 30-seconds and sprint back.
 Repeat until you’ve done 400m.
 It’s super tough, but really good fun.
-This works really well in the gym as well, although over a shorter distance.
+This works well in the gym as well, although over a shorter distance.
 Try to get 20 or 30m in and reduce the rest to about 20 seconds and run over 400m as the longer session.

-If running really quickly is your goal, then 100m runner Harry Aikines-Aryeetey has this power session for you.
-It sounds a bit complicated but basically involves running pretty quickly for a short distance to give yourself a rolling start, then flying as fast as you can.
-So, run 4 sprints where you cruise 30m, then fly as hard as you can for 30m.
+Change of pace is a great sprinting exercise to improve your running.
+This sprinting technique tip is a great way to warm up for long runs or to improve your conditioning.
+If running very fast is your goal, then 100m runner Harry Aikines-Aryeetey has this power session for you.
+It sounds a little complicated but this involves running pretty quick for a short distance to give yourself a rolling start, then flying as fast as you can.
+So, next time you practice this sprinting exercise, run 4 sprints where you cruise 30m, then fly as hard as you can for 30m.